basarevych/secure-proxy/README.md

   ```

   Enable/Disable LDAP users.
 For example, if user login is 'user' the proxy will try to
   authenticate 'user@HQ' user with the given password.
-If successful it will then search
+If successful the access will be
-  'ou=users, ou=company, dc=hq, dc=company, dc=local' with sAMAccountName == 'user' and
+  granted and the user will be created.
+Then the group
-  look for 'mail' attribute to get user email address.
-If all is OK the user is created
+  'ou=users, ou=company, dc=hq, dc=company, dc=local' will be searched with
-  in the local database and is granted access.
+  sAMAccountName == 'user' for 'mail' attribute which will be stored as user's email.

 * **email**: